GNU-Ymir/Documentations/pattern/README.md

 		Circle (center-> center : _) => center
 		_ => {
 			println ("That's not a circle, foo lied!");
-			0 // No need to have confidence is foo
+			0 // No need to have confidence in foo
 		}
 	};
 	println ("The center of the circle is : ", center);